udevbe/greenfield/README.md

 - The *Greenfield Compositor Proxy* that runs remotely and forwards the native Wayland applications to the browser.
 You need at least one, but can run as many as you require e.g. to access different machines.
 - An implementation of the *Greenfield Compositor Module* that runs in your browser and receives the forwarded signals of potential multiple Greenfield Compositor Proxies.

-### Greenfield Compositor Module
+## Greenfield Compositor Module
-The Greenfield Compositor Module comes with a very simple demo implementation that you can use.
-It's hard coded to connect to a Greenfield Compositor Proxy running on your local system [but can be easily adapted to connect to any URL of your choosing.](https://github.com/udevbe/greenfield/blob/master/compositor-module/demo-compositor/src/index.ts#L34)
+The Greenfield Compositor Module comes with a simple demo implementation.

-Compositor-module uses Open-API to generate client code to talk to the compositor-proxy.
-This requires `java` to be present on your PATH during build.

-Inside `compositor-module` directory run.
+In the `compositor-module` directory run
 - `yarn install`
 - `yarn generate`
 - `yarn start`

-Go to [http://localhost:8080]() and be greeted with a nice white compositor with 2 buttons.
-Each button click creates a new WebSocket connection to a Greenfield Compositor Proxy as indicated by the text on the button.
-Clicking these buttons won't do much for now as we need to run a Greenfield Compositor Proxy that will act as a bridge between the native world and the browser.

-### Greenfield Compositor Proxy
+to start the compositor demo module.

+*Note that the compositor-module built uses Open-API to generate client code to talk to the compositor-proxy and requires `java` to be present on your PATH during build.*

+Go to [http://localhost:8080]() and be greeted with a nice white compositor.
+It has 2 URL input fields that can be used.
+The first input field connects to the provided remote compositor and accepts input in the form of `host:port`.
+The second input field launches and runs Wayland applications in an iframe (experimental) and accepts input in the form of `http(s)://host:port/path`.

-Running a Greenfield Compositor Proxy requires an environment variable to work properly.
+## Greenfield Compositor Proxy
-- `COMPOSITOR_SESSION_ID=test123` This has to match the compositor session id of the Greenfield browser compositor.
-  This is a security measure so other Greenfield browser compositors can't simply connect to your compositor-proxy.
-To work with the demo compositor that we started earlier, you can simply use the value stated here (`test123`)

-For convenience, there is a demo setup that you can use.

-To build you need a set of native dependencies.
+To build, you need a set of native dependencies.
 You can look at the [Docker image](https://github.com/udevbe/greenfield/blob/master/compositor-proxy/Dockerfile#L4) to see which ones you need to build and run respectively, or if you're running a Debian based distro you can run:
 ```
 sudo apt install cmake build-essential ninja-build pkg-config libffi-dev libudev-dev libgbm-dev libdrm-dev libegl-dev \
  libwayland-dev libglib2.0-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev libgraphene-1.0-dev gstreamer1.0-plugins-base \
  gstreamer1.0-plugins-good gstreamer1.0-plugins-ugly gstreamer1.0-gl xwayland
 ```

-More dependencies may be required depending on your GPU.
+More dependencies may be required depending on your GPU eg. for nvidia based cards.

 Next, inside `compositor-proxy`, run:
 - `yarn install`